emqx/cloud-docs/en_US/rule_engine/rule_engine_influxDB_2.0.md

 1. Login and initialize InfluxDB
 2. Create a resource
 3. Create a rule and response action
-4. Connect to MQTT X to send data
+4. Connect to MQTTX to send data
 5. View results in the InfluxDB console

 Before you start, you will need to complete the following: